 It is uncertain.
 No references regarding this are available in Nunn's, even though Nunn's can usually be counted on for some hardcore physiology data.

 Anyway.
-This resperitory depression in extreme hypercapnia is probably a function of its anaesthetic effects, which are described below.
-After all, 200mmHg or more of pCO2 represents an FiCO2approaching 30%, which seems to be the threshold of unconsciousness for large mammals.
-Similarly to its overall neurodepressant effect, this respiratory depression can probably be blamed on the neuronal intracellular acidosis which develops in severe hypercapnea.
+This respiratory depression in extreme hypercapnia is probably a function of its anaesthetic effects, which are described below.
+After all, 200mmHg or more of pCO2 represents an FiCO2 approaching 30%, which seems to be the threshold of unconsciousness for large mammals.
+Similarly to its overall neurodepressant effect, this respiratory depression can probably be blamed on the neuronal intracellular acidosis which develops in severe hypercapnia.

 Right shift of the oxygen-haemoglobin dissociation curve

 Elsewhere, a lively discussion of the factors which influence the oxygen-haemoglobin dissociation curve makes mention of this effect.
 CO2 improves the stability of deoxyhaemoglobin, thereby enhancing its affinity for CO2 and increasing the CO2-carrying capacity of blood (by allowing some CO2 to be stored in the haemoglobin molecule as carbamates).
-The effect of pH on the oxygen-haemoglobin association mechanics is far greater than the effect of CO2, but usually acidosis and hypercapnea occur together, and this issue can be safely ignored.
-In short, if anybody asks, hypercapnea causes a right-shift of the curve.
+The effect of pH on the oxygen-haemoglobin association mechanics is far greater than the effect of CO2, but usually, acidosis and hypercapnia occur together, and this issue can be safely ignored.
+In short, if anybody asks, hypercapnia causes a right-shift of the curve.